-As many of us get ready for the harvest season, truck drivers have their own worries about the season.
-While they’re carrying grain, cattle, or any number of things from place to place to aid in harvest, they could break down.
-As we spoke about in our last article, it’s always best to have an emergency kit already in place.
+As many of us get ready for the harvest season, truck drivers have their worries about the season.
+Breakdowns are possible while transporting goods for harvest, such as grain or cattle.
+As we discussed in our last article, having an emergency kit is always best.
 However, we didn’t get into what exactly you should do when you break down.
 In this article, we will explore that topic.

 Stay Calm, Be Prepared

-One of the most important things to remember about breaking down is that it truly does happen to everyone.
-Whether you’re driving a car, a truck, or something else, you’re bound to have at least one breakdown in your life.
-That is why it’s important to stay calm and be prepared.
-As discussed in our previous article, you should have an emergency kit already in place in your truck.
+One of the most important things to remember about breaking down is that it genuinely does happen to everyone.
+No matter the vehicle, breakdowns are inevitable in life.
+That is why it’s essential to stay calm and be prepared.
+As discussed in our previous article, you should already have an emergency kit in your truck.
 If you don’t, now is the perfect time to create one.
-Whether you’re home every night or you’re on the road for weeks at a time, you should be prepared for the weather and truck-related emergencies that could leave you stranded.
-When this happens, it’s best to stay calm, take stock of the situation, and figure out what you can do to resolve it.
-Remain safety conscious when you break down and don’t panic.
+Always be prepared for weather and truck-related emergencies, whether you’re home every night or on the road for weeks.
+Stay calm, assess the situation, and determine the best course of action if stranded.
+Remain safety conscious when you break down, and don’t panic.

 How to Handle a Problem

-When you realize that there is a problem with your truck, you need to act quickly.
+When you realize a problem with your truck, you must act quickly.
 Don’t wait for the problem to become pronounced.
-If you suspect that there is an issue, pull over onto an on-ramp and check it out.
+If you suspect an issue, pull over onto an on-ramp and check it out.
 This is much safer and easier than trying to navigate the shoulder of the road and not being hit by drivers who are not getting over and not paying attention.
-When you pull over, turn on your flashers, check to make sure that everyone behind you is paying attention when you slow down, and then get out and set up your triangles.
+When you pull over, turn on your flashers, check to ensure that everyone behind you is paying attention when you slow down, and then get out and set up your triangles.
 These will alert drivers to your situation, and they will (hopefully) move to the other lane.

-Check over the engine, or tires if this is the problem, figure out what the problem is, and resolve it yourself if you are able to.
+Inspect the engine or tires for issues; identify the problem and, if possible, resolve it on your own.
 If you can’t, call for help.
 If you are working with a company, also call in and update them on the situation.
-Then…you wait, and probably wait some more.
-Sometimes wait times can be very long, and you should be prepared.
-Always keep in mind other cars on the road may not see you pulled over, so be ready for a potential collision.
+Then…you wait and probably wait some more.
+Sometimes, wait times can be very long, and you should be prepared.
+Remember that other cars may not see you pulled over, so be ready for a collision.

-At Waspy’s Truck Stop, we’re here to serve truck drivers, our local community, and the area.
-We know that you put in long hours, and we want to make the time that you have off to rest the most enjoyable that it can be.
-We offer many different options for food, several fuel types, and we now have two locations–Templeton and Audubon.
-Give us a call today for more information or to book a room at our Audubon hotel, Blue Grass Inn & Suites.
+At Waspy’s Truck Stop, we serve truck drivers, our local community, and the area.
+We know that you put in long hours, and we want to make the time you have off to rest the most enjoyable it can be.
+We offer many different options for food and several fuel types, and we now have two locations–Templeton and Audubon.
+Call us today for more information or to book a room at our Audubon hotel, Blue Grass Inn & Suites.

 Categorized in: The Latest Buzz